Jump to:

 OWI, or what are commonly called "drunk driving cases," happen frequently as laws become more strict.
 There are, however, Wisconsin drunk driving defenses that can be used to beat a Wisconsin OWI case and successfully fight potential charges.

 OWI penalties in Wisconsin can result in lengthy license revocations, expensive fines, severe jail time and even prison.
-In this article, OWI Defense Attorney Patrick Stangl will summarize 15 legal defenses which will help you beat an OWI/PAC (Prohibited Alcohol Concentration)/DUI/DWI charge here in Wisconsin.
+In this article, OWI Defense Attorney Patrick Stangl will summarize 15 legal defenses that will help you beat an OWI/PAC (Prohibited Alcohol Concentration)/DUI/DWI charge here in Wisconsin.

 If you have additional questions or would like to discuss your case with an experienced Madison OWI defense attorney, click here to complete a confidential consultation form or call Stangl Law Offices, S.C. at (800) 353-2120.